-I finally let go of my grandfather’s hand and went into the cluttered hallway to find out more information.
-The unspoken words I found on the other side of the dingy curtain was like a horror story, and we all were supporting actors.
+Finally, I let go of my grandfather’s shaky hand and went into the cluttered hallway to find out more information.
+The unspoken words I found on the other side of the dingy white curtain was like a horror story, and we all were supporting actors.

 It was uncertain if he was going to leave under his own will.
-I looked for definitive answers but as I moved up and down the hallway all I found was confusion.
+I looked for definitive answers but moving down the hallway all I found was confusion.
 From sons, daughters, grandchildren, and friends they all had a distinct look of fear and sadness.
-Hours before I was preparing to sit with him at his kitchen table, but now I found myself questioning why I didn’t see him earlier.
+Hours before I was preparing to sit with him at his kitchen table, but now I question why I didn’t see him earlier.

-When I arrived that morning, I didn’t find salvation but the outcome I feared as my head laid lifeless the night before.
+Arriving that morning, I didn’t find salvation but the outcome I feared as my head laid lifeless the night before.
 He wasn’t making it home this time, and the only option given to us was palliative care.
 The peaceful easy feeling I once had was now a distant memory.
-I became lost in my thoughts as I wondered the endless hallway looking for some sort of meaning behind this prognosis.
+I became lost in my thoughts as I wandered the endless hallway looking for some sort of meaning behind this prognosis.

 We decided to move him to a more private room so he could feel more comfortable.
 The flock of family members surrounding him was starting to grow, and every thought of desolation silently filtered throughout the fifth floor.
 When they moved him to his new room and placed him into his bed, I couldn’t help but think if this is where I would watch him take his dying breath.